 Step 3: Lay fabric onto your work surface.
 Finger-press the wrinkles out.
 Lay the mouth and eyeballs on the black fabric and the eyes and teeth on the white fabric.
 Iron in place.

 Step 4: Cut out all features.

-Step 5: Lay 1 face cloth onto work surface.
+Step 5: Lay 1 face cloth onto your work surface.
 Start with the eyes.
 Turn and peel the backing from the fusible web.
 It should feel like a sticker when peeled away.
 Lay the eyes onto the face cloth and iron in place.
-Change to white thread in sewing machine.
+Change to white thread in your sewing machine.
 Place into your sewing machine and applique around the outside edge.

 Step 7: On the next face cloth, try adding new features such as a tongue or eyelids.